BigBIueWhale/openwebui_config/README.md

 5. Open a CMD window and navigate to a known folder, then run `docker save -o openwebui.docker ghcr.io/open-webui/open-webui:main` as mentioned [in forums online](https://serverfault.com/a/718470/1257167).
 This might take a few minutes.

-6. Take the newly created `openwebui.docker` (4.5+ gigabytes)- with you to the offline computer.
+6. Take the newly created `openwebui.docker` (4.5+ gigabytes)- with you to a server on your internal network.

-7. Take that same docker installer `Docker Desktop Installer.exe` with you to the offline computer.
+7. Take that same docker installer `Docker Desktop Installer.exe` with you to a server on your internal network.

 ## Setup Load Balancer

 1. Run an [ollama_load_balancer](https://github.com/BigBIueWhale/ollama_load_balancer/) docker instance on the local network.
-Use the [dockerfile configuration](https://github.com/BigBIueWhale/ollama_load_balancer/blob/master/README.md#docker) provided.
-Specify in the CLI arguments the IP addresses of each of the AI computers, and give them names.
+Use the [dockerfile configuration](https://github.com/BigBIueWhale/ollama_load_balancer/blob/master/README.md#docker) provided.\
+Make sure to Specify in the CLI arguments the IP addresses of each of the AI computers, and give them names.
 Make sure to pass flag `--timeout 60` to allow for prompt ingestion delays.

 2. Alternatively, run the load balancer without docker using the [precompiled release executables](https://github.com/BigBIueWhale/ollama_load_balancer/blob/master/README.md#release-notes).

+3. If you have only one AI server, you don't need a load balancer.
+In that simple configuration, point the webui to the IP address of the single Ollama server you have running.

 ## Setup OpenWebUI